Make-up artists – what expenses can I claim?

 Many Makeup Artists are paid by their clients or salons directly without taxes taken out.
 This is typically made out to you personally.
 You must report to HMRC all income received through self-employment.

 If you have both PAYE income as well as self-employed income, you must tell HMRC about both types of income.
 Your tax rate is determined by your total income during the tax year.

 What expenses can I claim as business expenses?

 As a Makeup Artist, you have expenses.
-Your expenses range from equipment to seat rental at a salon to website costs and insurance.
+Your expenses range from equipment to website costs and insurance.
 It is important to keep records of these transactions throughout the tax year.